zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### filterable `Boolean|Object` *(default: false)*

-If set to `true` the user can filter the data source using the grid filter menu.
+If set to `true` the user can filter the data source using the treelist filter menu.
 Filtering is disabled by default.

 Can be set to a JavaScript object which represents the filter menu configuration.